-Stage ensembles are smaller groups of advanced students who, after completing and meeting the expectations of the Elements track and Studio cycles, are interested in training over a longer period to deliver a memorable and dynamic performance on a professional stage!
+Stage ensembles are smaller groups of advanced students who, after completing and meeting the expectations of the Elements and Studio tracks, are interested in training over a longer period to deliver a memorable and dynamic performance on a professional stage!

-To join a stage ensemble, students must first fulfill the expectations of the Elements and Studio levels and be recommended by the instructor.
+To join a stage ensemble, students are recommended by their instructor.

 We host workshops on different topics, from three hour quickies to weekend-long intensives.
 We also host guest improvisors that inspire us!

 "The Magic of Improvised Song" – with Stacy Smith (io Chicago)